MT 319 Nonpoint Source Pollution Project Grants

 - Address nonpoint source pollution.

-- Implement actions identified in the 2012 Montana Nonpoint Source Management Plan.
+- Implement actions identified in the current Montana Nonpoint Source Management Plan.

 - Implement goals and priorities identified in a DEQ-accepted Watershed Restoration Plan (WRP).